Alzheimer's vs Parkinson's Dementia: Key Differences Explained

 - Trouble remembering familiar words

-- Trouble remembering names of people
+- Trouble remembering the names of people

 - Misplacing important or common objects